Balancing Work and Size with Bounded Buffers

-To facilitate our proofs, we will make use of properties of ordered (multi-)sets.
-These notions, as well as properties we show they satisfy, will enable us to compare the performance of our proposed algorithms with the optimal policy possible, for various priority disciplines.
-In the following, we consider multi-sets of real numbers, where we assume each multi-set is ordered in non-decreasing order.
-We will refer to such multi-sets as {\em ordered sets}.
-For every $1 \leq i \leq \abs{A}$, we will further refer to element $a_i \in A$ or to $A[i]$ as the $i$-th element in the set $A$, as induced by the order.
-Given two ordered sets $A,B$, we say $A \geq B$, if for every $i$ for which both $a_i$ and $b_i$ exist, $a_i \geq b_i$.

-The following lemma, and its corollary, will be a fundamental tool used throughout our analysis.
-The proofs can be found in the appendix.
+To facilitate our proofs, we will make use of properties of ordered (multi)sets.
+These properties enable us to compare the performance of our proposed algorithms with the optimal policy for various priority disciplines.
+In what follows, we consider multisets of real numbers, where we assume that each multiset is ordered in non-decreasing order.
+We will refer to such multisets as {\em ordered sets}.
+For every $1 \leq i \leq \abs{A}$, we will further refer to element $a_i \in A$ or $A[i]$ as the $i$-th element in the set $A$ in the above-mentioned order.
+Given two ordered sets $A,B$, we say $A \geq B$ if $a_i \geq b_i$ for every $i$ such that both $a_i$ and $b_i$ exist.
+The following lemma and its corollary will be needed as fundamental tools throughout our analysis.